mudasobwa/mudasobwa.github.io/_posts/2013-11-06-command-line-application-wrappers-problem.md

 {% include JB/setup %}

 Well, everybody knows, that there is no locale but `C`.
-That’s why all the wrappers bar none use simple `Popen3::popen3` calls and then selfless parse the output.
+That’s why all the wrappers bar none use simple `Popen3::popen3` calls and then parse the output selfless.
 For instance whether we are to count the total number of file system blocks, including indirect blocks, used by the files in directory, we would write the following wrapper: